bo0st3r/visitum/README.md

     ```
     This command does not remove the `docker-data` directory or the Docker image itself.

-### Forcing a Full Rebuild (Simulating a New Computer)

-If you want to ensure a completely fresh build, ignoring all local Docker caches (useful for testing or troubleshooting):

-1. Stop and remove containers and volumes:
-    ```bash
-    docker-compose down --volumes
-    ```
-2. Delete the local data directory:
-    ```bash
-    rm -rf ./docker-data # On Linux/macOS
-    # For Windows (Command Prompt): rmdir /s /q docker-data
-    # For Windows (PowerShell): Remove-Item -Recurse -Force ./docker-data
-    ```
-3. (Optional, but thorough) Prune all Docker build cache:
-    ```bash
-    docker builder prune -a -f
-    ```
-4. Build and run without cache:
-    ```bash
-    docker-compose up --build --no-cache
-    ```

 ## Testing Strategy

 - **Unit Tests**: Test individual functions and classes (e.g., data extraction logic, transformation steps, database operations) using `pytest`.
 Mock external dependencies like API calls and database interactions.
 - **Integration Tests**: Test the interaction between components (e.g., data extraction -> transformation -> loading -> training).
 Potentially test against a test database instance.

-## Design Choices & Future Considerations
+## Design Choices & Future Enhancements

-- **Population Data Source**: Currently using geocoder with Geonames provider.
-This provides city proper populations but may not always reflect metropolitan areas accurately.
-Future improvements needed.
-- **Dependency Management**: The project uses `pyproject.toml` for managing dependencies.
-Adopting a specific tool like Poetry or PDM explicitly could further enhance dependency resolution and environment management.
+This section outlines potential areas for future improvement and scaling.

+### Data Sources & Enrichment
+- **Population Data Source & Museum Geolocation**:
+    - Currently, `geocoder` with Geonames provides city proper populations.
+Museum-to-city association is based on city name strings.
+    - **Improvement**: Explore alternative data providers or sources specifically for metropolitan area populations, as this is often a better correlate for visitor numbers than city proper population.
+    - **Improvement**: A significant enhancement is to use precise museum geographic coordinates for geocoding.
+This would more accurately determine the relevant city and its metropolitan area, leading to better population data for the model.

+### ETL Process
+- **Loading to Database**: Currently, data is saved to a CSV before being loaded into the database.
+This was a shortcut during prototyping.
+    - **Improvement**: Load data directly into the database from the ETL script for efficiency.
+- **Modularity & Orchestration**:
+    - **Improvement**: Refactor ETL for better modularity.
+For more complex workflows, consider using a workflow orchestrator (e.g. AWS Step Functions).

+### Configuration Management
+- **Current**: Configuration is managed via `src/config.py`.
+    - **Improvement**: For more complex or sensitive configurations, move settings to a dedicated configuration file (e.g., YAML, TOML), environment variables (especially for secrets, potentially managed via a secrets manager), or a configuration database.

+### Scalability
+- **Database**:
+    - SQLite is used for development (`data/visitum.db`).
+    - **Improvement**: For production, migrate to a more robust and scalable database like PostgreSQL, potentially a managed service (e.g., AWS RDS).
-- **Scalability**:
+- **Caching**:
-  - **Database**: Implement proper database storage (SQLite for development, PostgreSQL for production).
-The current SQLite DB is stored at `data/visitum.db`.
-  - **Caching**: Cache the wikipedia results, geocoder results, the model, its predictions, etc.
+    - **Improvement**: Implement caching for Wikipedia API results, geocoder results, the trained model, and potentially model predictions to reduce redundant computations and API calls.
+- **API & Service Endpoints**:
-  - **API (Future)**: As a future enhancement, develop FastAPI endpoints to expose data and predictions, with horizontal scaling in mind.
+    - **Improvement**: Develop FastAPI (or similar) endpoints to expose data, model predictions, and potentially trigger ETL/training processes.
+Design for horizontal scaling.
-  - **ETL**: Refactor for better modularity and potentially use workflow orchestrators
+- **Data Ingestion/Processing (Large Scale)**:
+    - **Improvement**: For very large datasets, implement chunked/paginated data loading and processing to manage memory effectively.
+- **Distributed Computing**:
+    - **Improvement**: For large-scale data processing and ML model training, consider frameworks like Apache Spark (e.g., via Amazon EMR on AWS).
-- **ML Model Improvement**:
+- **ML Serving**:
+    - **Improvement**: Deploy the ML model using a dedicated serving solution (e.g. AWS SageMaker) for better scalability, monitoring, and versioning.

+### Machine Learning Model
+- **Feature Engineering**:
-  - **More Features**: Incorporating additional features (e.g., museum type, city GDP, tourism statistics, plane tickets prices and arrivals, etc.) could improve model accuracy.
+    - **Improvement**: Incorporate additional features (e.g., museum type, city GDP, tourism statistics, flight arrivals, hotel occupancy rates) to potentially improve model accuracy.
-  - **Different Models**: Exploring other regression models (e.g., Polynomial Regression, Gradient Boosting) might yield better results.
-  - **Regularization**: Apply regularization techniques if overfitting is observed.
-- **Error Handling & Monitoring**: Implement comprehensive error handling, logging, and monitoring for production deployment.
-- **CI/CD**: Set up a Continuous Integration/Continuous Deployment pipeline (e.g., using GitHub Actions, GitLab CI) to automate testing and deployment.
-- **Museum Location Coordinates**: A significant improvement would be to use the museum's geographic coordinates to determine the appropriate city and metropolitan area.
-Currently, we match based on city name strings, which can be ambiguous.
-Using geocoder with the museum's coordinates would provide a more accurate association between museums and their metropolitan areas, leading to better population data and model accuracy.

-## Future Improvements
-- **City Population**:
+- **Model Selection**:
-  - Use the museum's geographic coordinates to determine the appropriate city and metropolitan area.
-  - Metropolitan population is a better proxy, but Geonames primarily provides city proper data.
-Exploring alternative providers or data sources for metropolitan area population remains a future improvement.
+    - **Improvement**: Explore more advanced models.
-- **Configuration**:
+- **Preventing Overfitting**:
-  - Move the configuration to a database/config file.
-  - Use environment variables to configure the project, load them from a Secrets Manager for sensitive data and the rest through CI/CD pipeline.
+    - **Improvement**: If we explore more complex models in the future, we would also incorporate techniques to prevent overfitting.
+This ensures the model learns general patterns from the data rather than memorizing the training set, leading to better performance on new, unseen data.

+### Development & Operations
+- **Dependency Management**: The project uses `pyproject.toml`.
+    - **Consideration**: Adopting a tool like Poetry could further streamline dependency resolution and environment management.
 - **Type Safety**:
-  - Add typing to models such as Museum, City, etc for the Extraction and Transformation steps.
-Currently, the data is only typed for the Loading and ML steps.
-- **Scaling**:
-  - Use a more scalable database like PostgreSQL for production, possibly managed through a managed service like AWS RDS.
-  - Use a more scalable ML service like AWS SageMaker for production.
-  - Use a more scalable ETL service like AWS Glue for production.
-  - **Data Ingestion/Processing**: For very large datasets, implement chunked/paginated data loading from the database to avoid memory issues.
-  - **Distributed Computing**: For large-scale data processing and ML, consider using distributed computing frameworks like Apache Spark (e.g., using Amazon EMR on AWS).
+    - **Improvement**: Extend type hinting (e.g., using Pydantic models) to data structures used in the extraction and transformation steps, not just for database and ML components.
+- **Error Handling & Monitoring**:
+    - **Improvement**: Implement comprehensive error handling, structured logging, and monitoring dashboards (e.g., using Prometheus, Grafana, or cloud-native solutions) for production deployment.
-  - **Service**:
+- **CI/CD**:
-  - Implement a REST API to expose the model's predictions.
+    - **Improvement**: Set up a Continuous Integration/Continuous Deployment (CI/CD) pipeline (e.g., GitHub Actions, GitLab CI, Jenkins) to automate testing, building, and deployment processes.